-Three postdoc fellows will be joining DIEP@UvA on December 1st 2020.
+Four postdoc fellows have joined DIEP@UvA in December 1st 2020.
+Two more researchers will join DIEP in September and December 2021.
 The fellows will be engaged in emergence-related research with collaborations within the institutes: Institute of Physics (IoP), the Korteweg-de Vries Institute for Mathematics (KdVI), the Institute for Logic, Language and Computation (ILLC), the Informatics Institute (IvI), the Van 't Hoff Institute for Molecular Sciences (HIMS) and the Institute for Advanced Study (IAS).

 Mauricio del Razo Sarmina